DeepuBhasin/Web-Developer-Notes/16 ReactJs/__Documentation_React.md

 ```
 ![Image](./images/children-prop.png)

-# 📔10.
-Thinking in React Components, Composition, and Reusability
+# 📔Thinking in React Components, Composition, and Reusability
 ---
 ## 📘How to Split a UI into component